maruyamaworks/dynamosearch/docs/reference/index.md

 static INDEX_KEYS: string = 'keys-index'
 ```

-Name of the GSI used for document key lookups.
+Name of the GSI used for document key lookups during deletion/updates.

 ### INDEX_HASH